whaakman/azure-docs.nl-nl/articles/automation/automation-schedules.md

 ## <a name="next-steps"></a>Volgende stappen

-* Om te beginnen met runbooks in Azure Automation, Zie [een Runbook starten in Azure Automation](automation-starting-a-runbook.md)
+* Om te beginnen met runbooks in Azure Automation, Zie [Starting a Runbook in Azure Automation](automation-starting-a-runbook.md)